young1m030/cdm-digital-affordances/README.md

 ## A few terms of art
 A **repository**, often abbreviated to **repo**, is just a fancy way of saying _folder_.
 It's a bunch of files.
 It can have subfolders inside it.
 You're looking at a repository right now!
 (See the files up above this text?)

 This text is, itself, coming from a single file inside the repository, with the special name of **README.md**.
 Anything appearing in the README will show up here.
+The file extension, '.md', refers to [Markdown](https://www.markdownguide.org/basic-syntax/), a simple syntax for signaling display formats (bold, italic, headings, etc) in plain text files.
+As you can see here, GitHub knows how to render markup like `**repo**` in bold.
+Follow that link for an overview of markdown syntax you can use.

 To **fork** a repo is to _make a copy_ of it: all the files, and – interestingly – the complete \*history\* of those files.
 This lets you safely play with and edit the files, without worrying that you'll overwrite someone else's work.
 For today, I've asked you to work in teams; for the major projects coming up, you'll each have an individual set of files.